mukoan/Filenote/README.md

 using Ext4 extended attributes for the Mac version.
 Although that would be a neater solution, it wouldn't work out of the box on Linux and I would prefer to be able to transfer filenotes between Mac and Linux.

-Therefore, in the Mac directory you can find a version for Mac based on xattr but I do not plan to develop it further.
+In the Mac directory you can find a basic version of filenote for Mac based on xattr but I do not plan to develop it further. `xattr` complains when a file does not have a filenote.
-By the way, xattr is not very friendly and cannot quietly fail; if I were to develop it further I would start by blocking xattr fail messages.

 ## Future Work (?)